Chercheur associé, Centre Afrique Subsaharienne de l'Ifri

 - Relations entre la Chine et l'Afrique

-Ancien élève de l'Ecole Nationale d'Administration et titulaire d'un DEA de science politique à la Sorbonne, il a travaillé pour le Quai d'Orsay et la Commission européenne sur le continent, notamment en Afrique du Sud, au Kenya et en République Démocratique du Congo.
+Ancien élève de l'Ecole Nationale d'Administration et titulaire d'un DEA de science politique à la Sorbonne, Thierry Vircoulon a travaillé pour le Quai d'Orsay et la Commission européenne sur le continent africain, notamment en Afrique du Sud, au Kenya et en République Démocratique du Congo.

 Consultant indépendant, il dispense un cours de master sur les enjeux de sécurité en Afrique Sub-Saharienne à Sciences-Po et est membre de plusieurs réseaux de recherche: Réseau francophone de recherche sur les opérations de paix (ROP) (Centre d'Etudes et de Recherches Internationales de l'Université de Montréal, CERIUM), Groupe d'études sur l'eugénisme et le racisme dans l'aire anglophone (université Paris Diderot) et Global Initiative against Transnational Organised Crime (Afrique du Sud).